x157/x157.github.io/UE5/LyraStarterGame/Tutorials/Procedure-Merge-Epic-Source-into-Perforce.md

 Now you get to go see all the new stuff, and all the newly broken stuff!
 C'est la Dev!  `:-)`

-# Open Your Game Project Perforce Depot

-- Clean the Workspace

 # Execute Powershell

 *DO NOT COPY/PASTE STUFF INTO YOUR CONSOLE WITHOUT UNDERSTANDING WHAT IT DOES.
 SECURITY IS A THING.*